keycloakify/keycloakify-starter/README.md

 Keycloak theme that goes along with it.
 If you are only looking to create a theme (and not a theme + an App) there are a lot of things that you can remove from this starter: [Please read this section of the README](#standalone-keycloak-theme).

-❗️ WARNING ❗️: Don't waste time trying to setup Keycloakify in a [Vite](https://vitejs.dev/) project.
+> ❗️ WARNING ❗️: Don't waste time trying to setup Keycloakify in a [Vite](https://vitejs.dev/) project.
-Currently Keycloakify only works with Webpack.
-If you want Vite support [join the conversation](https://github.com/InseeFrLab/keycloakify/issues/271#issuecomment-1478242786).
+> Currently Keycloakify only works with Webpack.
+If Vite support is important for you [join the conversation](https://github.com/InseeFrLab/keycloakify/issues/271#issuecomment-1478242786).

 # Quick start